JaxomofRuatha/ls2-extra-mods-unofficial/README.md

 * TwistedModding
   * Place this patch after the mod: Compatibility Patch for Archery Gameplay Overhaul (AGO) and XP32 Skeleton Styles MCM

+## Fix for 2.4.0 Bleak Falls Barrow Revisited conflict

+**Load/Install Order Notes:**
+* ForgottenGlory
+  * Move `BleakFallsBarrowRevisited.esp` to immediately after `Miscellaneous Patches Merged.esp` and before `BFBR_ELE_Patch.esp`

 ## Use "No Camp" option for Hedge Mage Armor to prevent crashes/conflicts

 **Link:** https://www.nexusmods.com/skyrimspecialedition/mods/5269 (Hedge Mage Armor - No Camp)

 **Load/Install Order Notes:**
 * JaxomofRuatha (LS2 version 2.4.0)
+  * Hedge Mage Armor - No Camp.esp should be opened in Creation Kit and re-saved as a Form 44 plugin (just open it as the active mod, then save)
   * Hedge Mage Armor.esp should be disabled, and replaced with Hedge Mage Armor - No Camp.esp (currently placed immediately before moonpath.esp in load order)

 ## Update NPC AI Process Position Fix - SSE